Mahelchandupa/Advance-Shopping-Cart/README.md

-# Advanced Shopping Cart with React Context and useReducer
+# Advanced Shopping Cart with React useContext and useReducer Hook

-## Welcome to the "Advanced Shopping Cart" repository!
+#### Welcome to the "Advanced Shopping Cart" repository!
 This project serves as an illustrative example for harnessing the power of React's useContext and useReducer hooks to build a feature-rich e-commerce application.

-##Key Features
+### Key Features

 <ul>
   <li><b>Product Filtering Options:</b> Explore a wide range of filtering options to refine your shopping experience: